Avast VPN Review | Is SecureLine Really Secure?

 How Fast is Avast VPN in Reviews?

-In our speed tests I always do a benchmark speed just before we run our VPN speed tests.
-This is to give readers an idea of how fast our baseline speed is at the same time period for more accurate benchmarking.
+In our speed tests, I always do a benchmark speed just before we run our VPN speed tests.
+This is to give readers an idea of how fast our baseline speed is at the same time for more accurate benchmarking.

 The advertised line speed at my location (Malaysia) is 500Mbps up and down.
-Because I’m connecting over WiFi, I am seldom able to get that full speed, hence the baseline speed test.
+Because I’m connecting over WiFi, I can seldom get that full speed, hence the baseline speed test.

 Baseline Speed Test

-The baseline speed test was where I got my first indication of the problems to be seen with SecureLine VPN speed.
-With the VPN service on and connected to a server in my home country, speeds were bad.
+The baseline speed test was where I got my first indication of the problems with SecureLine VPN speed.
+With the VPN service on and connected to a server in my home country, the speeds were terrible.
 This usually indicates that the service provider has poor servers in some locations.

 Avast VPN Review US Speed Test

-Speed test with a US server was appalling, giving me a result that was eye watering to see and not experienced since the days of dialup modems.
-No only was the latency higher than usual, but the speed wasn't nearly enough for browsing, not to say file downloads or streaming of any kind.
+The speed test with a US server was appalling, giving me a result that was eye-watering to see and not experienced since the days of dial-up modems.
+The latency was higher than usual, and the speed wasn't nearly enough for browsing, not to say file downloads or streaming of any kind.

 Avast VPN Review EU Speed Test

 Speeds improved slightly when connecting to a server in London.
-While this does improve the usability potential, it still remains far below acceptable when comparing it to a top-grade VPN service provider.
+While this does improve the usability potential, it still remains far below acceptable when compared to a top-grade VPN service provider.

 Avast VPN Review Africa Speed Test

 When it came to Africa, speeds with SecureLine dropped again.
 Although the results were once more painful to watch, it is seldom that many service providers pay attention to this region.
-Only a handful of providers have managed to offer decent speeds out of Africa, for some reason.
+For some reason, only a handful of providers have managed to offer decent speeds out of Africa.

 Avast VPN Review Asia Speed Test